resbaz/nectar-cloud-lessons/Planning/lesson_IV.md

 ##Learning objectives

 By the end of this lesson, participants will be able to securely move files to and from a running VM using scp and Cyberduck.
-This knowledge mans that from now on moving data to and from NeCTAR servers should be simple to do!
+This knowledge means that from now on moving data to and from NeCTAR servers should be simple to do!

 ##Motivation